Konlan21/HNGx2/README.md

-# HGNx API Project 2
+hi# HGNx API Project 2

 This is a sample README.md file for a Django REST framework project.
 It provides instructions on setting up, running, and using the API.